 Anyways here's a link to the craft foam armor tutorial I used. link

 Sholder armor pieces:

 So you want two of these out of craft foam, one without the designs and just the outline (you can also use "crayola model magic" for the designs, or, for the smaller designs, use hot glue).
 What I did is I used double stick tape on a tissue box and taped the basic pattern to it. (so it looks like the tissue box is your sholders.
 Then I took foam cut out with all of the designs on it and used jewl/fabric glue to glue it onto the basic one.
 If you don't keep it curved while drying, it will never curve correctly later.
 After this you need to use something on the back to stiffen it. (see link

 , you can also use a wire mesh.)
 While it dries you need to have a place where you can keep it curved.
 Anything with about 6 inches room where you can wedge it in will do the trick.

 Tapestry holder: There are two patterns for this, a piece for the whole thing, and a smaller piece (it looks like a V) to go on top.
 You can also cut out more pieces to give it more depth if you want.

 Neckpiece: You need a piece I have a cut-out for then you also need the same thing on top with a little bit of the wings cut off the bottom so it looks like a bat, plus a little off the very bottom so it makes a little split.

-Tiara: Get some very thick, gold wire, make a ring around your head, flatten the parts that you're going to glue the craft foam to (put it on a block of wood and use a hammer), cut out the main piece, and an extra V shaped piece to go on top(pattern not included) You can add extra depth with more layers and/or hot glue on top.
+Tiara: Get some very thick, gold wire, make a ring around your head with squiggles to the front and back (to really give the foam something to stick to), cut out the main piece, and an extra V shaped piece to go on top(pattern not included) You can add extra depth with more layers and/or hot glue on top.